Construction Accident Claims: Should You Seek Legal Help?

 - File a Claim as Soon as Possible

 Victims have a limited time to file a lawsuit to hold someone accountable for their accident.
 You have only two years from the date of the accident to file a lawsuit.
 Otherwise, the “statute of limitations” period will expire and a judge will likely dismiss your case and you will receive no compensation, even if the other party is entirely to blame for your injury.
 To protect your legal rights, contact a lawyer right away.

 Protect Your Legal Rights

-If you have been injured on a construction site, you should contact a personal injury attorney right away.
+If you have been injured on a construction site, you should contact a Philadelphia Personal Injury Lawyer right away.
 Because the landscape at a construction site is constantly changing, the site should be investigated, observed, and photographed in the same condition that you were injured.
 Property owners may attempt to repair or conceal the dangerous condition or eliminate it altogether.